altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 Also, this creates additional positive incentives:
 - The more space used, the better price per GB we can get from providers, which in turn will lower the prices per GB for users.
 More space used by more users rewards the users.
-- The fixed part of the price will also go down with more users and more usage: Altocode's employees will have a salary cap of €9,000 after tax a month.
+- The fixed part of the price will also go down with more users and more usage: Altocode’s employees will have a salary cap of €10,000 after tax a month.
 If and when we hit that cap, and of course considering all fixed and variable costs, as well as savings and necessary investments, all financial excess will impact the fixed price by lowering it.

 In the long run, the bigger we get, the cheaper the product gets: the economies of scale are distributed to our users.